-Trump to provide $12 billion in aid to farmers to ease trade pain
+Move to help U.S. farmers shows Trump's commitment to tariffs

 WASHINGTON/KANSAS CITY, Mo.
-(Reuters) - The Trump administration on Tuesday said it would provide up to $12 billion in aid for U.S. farmers to shield them from the repercussions felt by trade spats between the United States and China, the European Union and others.
+(Reuters) - The Trump administration on Tuesday said it would pay up to $12 billion to help U.S. farmers weather a growing trade battle with China, the European Union and others, a clear signal the president is determined to stick with tariffs as his weapon of choice in the conflict.

-China has targeted U.S. agricultural exports with tariffs in retaliation to those imposed by U.S. President Donald Trump, because the majority of voters in the farm states voted for him in the 2016 election.

-Republican candidates in the upcoming congressional elections in November, however, have expressed deep concern about their states’ farm economies.

-Trump has been talking for months about finding ways to aid farmers as China, in particular, has canceled orders for soybeans and other crops.

-Sonny Perdue, secretary of the U.S. Department of Agriculture, said the relief package will be financed through the USDA’s Commodity Credit Corporation and thus will not require congressional approval.
+The move to cushion the blow for a politically important constituency - rural and agricultural states that supported U.S. President Donald Trump by wide margins in the election but have been targeted by China’s retaliation to his trade tactics - was met with broad criticism by many farmers and farm-belt lawmakers.

+Trump’s trade policies have become central in several rural-state U.S. Senate races ahead of congressional elections in November, as Democrats there try to keep hold of several seats that Republicans have targeted.

-The aid is intended to serve as temporary boost to farmers as the United States and China negotiate over trade issues.
+To that end, the relief package is intended to serve as only a temporary boost to farmers as the United States and China negotiate over trade issues, officials said.

-“This obviously is a short-term solution that will give President Trump time to work on a long-term trade policy,” Perdue said.
+“This obviously is a short-term solution that will give President Trump time to work on a long-term trade policy,” said Sonny Perdue, the secretary of the U.S. Department of Agriculture.

+The aid will be financed through the USDA’s Commodity Credit Corporation and thus will not require congressional approval, Perdue said.

-The Commodity Credit Corporation has broad authority to make loans and direct payments to U.S. growers when prices for corn, soybeans, wheat and other agricultural goods are low.
+The CCC has broad authority to make loans and direct payments to U.S. growers when prices for corn, soybeans, wheat and other agricultural goods are low.

-In a speech to in Kansas City, Missouri on Tuesday, the president aggressively defended his trade policies.

-“We have to do it,” Trump said, blasting both China and the European Union.

 “This trade war is cutting the legs out from under farmers and the White House’s ‘plan’ is to spend $12 billion on gold crutches,” said Senator Ben Sasse, a Nebraska Republican who frequently criticizes the president, a fellow Republican.